Would you trust a medical system measured by: which doctor would the average Internet user vote for?

 The Problem: Beauty Over Substance

-The Inevitable Result: Llama 4 Maverick
+The Inevitable Result: Madness

 When you optimize for engagement metrics, you get madness.